makerdao/mips/MIP45/mip45.md

 ```
 Auction counter.
 Increments each time an auction is initiated.
 ```
-function active() external view returns (uint256[]);
+function active(uint256 pos) external view returns (uint256);
 ```
-Returns an array containing the active auctions.
-To save gas, this array is not sorted.
+Returns the id of the auction at index `pos` in the list of active auctions.
 ```
 function sales(uint256) external view returns (
         uint256 pos,